yannbf/tidl-ssr/README.md

 - Storybook
 - Cypress
 - Jest with react-testing-library
-- Redux with Redux-Saga
+- Firebase and Firestore
-- Api with Mongodb and Mongoose
+- Redux with React-redux-firebase

 ## Getting started